m-language/m/docs/tutorial/macros.rst

 ================

 Macro definitions are of the form ``(macro <name> <value>)``, where name is the name of the macro and value is the value of the macro.
+They have identical semantics to definition expressions; their names cannot collide, their order does not matter, and they can be used as expressions which evaluate to their value.

 .. code-block:: lisp